rahul-raj/Java-Deep-Learning-Cookbook/01_Introduction to Deep Learning in Java/02_Determine the right network type to solve the problem/README.md

 Note that, the optimal architectural decision can vary upon the type of data dealt with and whether it is supervised/unsupervised.

-For prediction problems with simple CSV data, MLP(Multilayer perceptron) would be just enough and will give best results compared to other complex architectures.
+For prediction problems with simple CSV data (non-sequential), MLP(Multilayer perceptron) would be just enough and will give best results compared to other complex architectures.